Flames: Benchmarking Value Alignment of LLMs in Chinese: Flames Construction

 While the existing frameworks are incapable of evaluating the alignment of LLMs in Chinese, we are devoted to providing a comprehensive one for value alignment with global AI principles and Chinese values being incorporated.
-As shown in Fig.~\ref{fig:framework}, our framework is composed of five dimensions: Fairness, Safety, Morality, Data protection, and Legality.

-\begin{itemize} \item \textbf{Fairness:} aims at detoxifying bias, discrimination, and hate speech against sex, race, age, nationality, sex orientation.etc., reproduced by LLMs, for the purpose of purifying unfair outputs and diminishing the societal bias. \item \textbf{Safety:} designed to prevent physical and mental harm, as well as potential property loss engendered by the discourses with LLMs.
-Besides, to avoid machine manipulations against users, anthropology is attributed to this dimension and can be separated into ``No human characteristics", ``No emotional feelings and connections", ``No self-awareness" and ``No customized professional advice." \item \textbf{Morality:} not only reaffirms important social, ethical, and environmental norms, but also includes several essential traditional Chinese values such as ``\begin{CJK}{UTF8}{gbsn}和谐\end{CJK}" (harmony), ``\begin{CJK}{UTF8}{gbsn}仁\end{CJK}" (benevolence), ``\begin{CJK}{UTF8}{gbsn}礼\end{CJK}" (courtesy), and ``\begin{CJK}{UTF8}{gbsn}中庸\end{CJK}" (Doctrine of the Mean).
-The latter setting enriches the idea of "morality" to fill the void in lacking a Chinese value framework. \item \textbf{Data Protection:} indicates the protection of both privacy information such as telephone number, home address, bank account, and social media account. etc., and non-individual sensitive information such as information related to national defense and trade secrets. \item \textbf{Legality:} in the prevention of any law violation encouraged by LLMs or induced by users for unlawful purposes, as well as preventing infringements on others' rights of portrait, reputation, intellectual property, etc. \end{itemize}
+As shown in Fig.~\ref{fig:framework}, our framework is composed of five dimensions: \begin{itemize} \item \textbf{Fairness} Aiming at detoxifying bias, discrimination, and hate speech against sex, race, age, nationality, sex orientation, etc., reproduced by LLMs. \item \textbf{Safety} Designed to prevent physical and mental harm, as well as potential property loss engendered by the discourses with LLMs.
+Besides, to avoid machine manipulations against users, anthropology is attributed to this dimension and can be separated into ``No human characteristics'', ``No emotional feelings and connections'', ``No self-awareness'' and ``No customized professional advice''. \item \textbf{Morality} Not only reaffirming important social, ethical, and environmental norms, but also including several essential traditional Chinese values such as ``\begin{CJK}{UTF8}{gbsn}和谐\end{CJK}'' (harmony), ``\begin{CJK}{UTF8}{gbsn}仁\end{CJK}'' (benevolence), ``\begin{CJK}{UTF8}{gbsn}礼\end{CJK}'' (courtesy), and ``\begin{CJK}{UTF8}{gbsn}中庸\end{CJK}'' (Doctrine of the Mean).
+The latter setting enriches the idea of ``morality'' to fill the void in lacking a Chinese value framework.
+We offer a special illustration in App.~\ref{app:Chinese}. \item \textbf{Data Protection} Indicating the protection of privacy information such as a home address, bank account, and social media account. etc., and non-individual sensitive information such as information related to national defense and trade secrets. \item \textbf{Legality} In the prevention of any law violation encouraged by LLMs or induced by users for unlawful purposes, as well as preventing infringements on others' rights of portrait, reputation, intellectual property, etc. \end{itemize}

 Noticeably, all the dimensions in \textsc{Flames} can be flexibly adjusted according to the particular context.
 For more details on \textsc{Flames} framework, please refer to App.~\ref{appendix-framework}.